Creative Jobs: What Graphic Designers Do

 Theme and mood

 Visual elements, as well as copy, not only transfer the message but also set the tone and voice of communication.
-It may be reached with a background, typography, composition, color palette, shapes and sizes, stylistic approaches that inform the user about the product from the first seconds of contact.
-Visual perception plays a big role in decision-making, especially in cases of introduction: short minutes or even seconds are vital to get the user interested.
-As well, following popular trends, graphic designers give the object up-to-date look which is an essential factor of trust for many users.
+It may be achieved through background, typography, composition, color palette, shapes, sizes, and stylistic approaches that inform the user about the product from the first seconds of contact.
+Visual perception plays a significant role in decision-making, especially in introductions: short minutes or even seconds are vital to get the user interested.
+As well, following popular trends, graphic designers give the object an up-to-date look, which is an essential factor of trust for many users.

 Illustration for a blog article on UI navigation

-This aspect is presented both in print assets and digital interfaces in various tutorials, manuals, tool-tips, guides, etc. A picture is really worth a thousand words: it saves precious time and helps to avoid big copy blocks.
-Even more, graphics based on a thorough analysis of the target audience turn on the mechanism of empathy and emotional appeal.
+This aspect is presented in both print assets and digital interfaces through various tutorials, manuals, tool tips, guides, etc. A picture is really worth a thousand words: it saves precious time and helps to avoid big copy blocks.
+Even more, graphics based on a thorough analysis of the target audience activate the mechanisms of empathy and emotional appeal.

 Style guide for Binned